SPRING SALE up to 20% OFF! (excludes trade customers) • FREE Standard Delivery for orders over £35 (ex VAT)

 The AB Electronics UK Knowledge Base provides support solutions, tutorials and troubleshooting guides.

-Driving Relays or higher loads with the IO Pi Plus
+Driving Relays or Higher Loads with the IO Pi Plus

 Using the IO Pi Plus or Zero with relays or opto-isolators

-The IO Pi Plus expansion board can drive up to 25mA per channel, but to drive higher loads, such as relays or some optoisolators, you will need to boost the output using a transistor or MOSFETs.
+The IO Pi Plus development board can drive up to 25mA per channel, but to drive higher loads, such as relays or some optoisolators, you will need to boost the output using a transistor or MOSFETs.

 The circuit below shows how to operate a 5V coil relay using either a GPIO output from the Raspberry Pi or one of the output pins on the IO Pi and IO Pi Zero boards.